VA00/SymbolicRegressionPackage/EML_toolkit/EmL_compiler/README.md

-Compiler is able to convert any elementary function formula to pure EML form.
-Input expression should be proper Wolfram Mathematica form.
+Compiler is able to convert any elementary formula (''function '') to pure EML form.
+Input should be proper Wolfram Mathematica expression with correct syntax.
+For those who do not use Mathematica, this usually means square brackets, and function name starting uppercase, e.g. Sin[x] vs sin(x).

 For example, to obtain EML form for natural logarithm, use